 Become a Social Worker

 Social workers exist for the sole purpose of helping people.
-They help in many capacities including, but not limited to, providing mental health services.
-Other help they may offer can include assistance with housing, referrals to other community organizations, aid in securing work, and ongoing case management to ensure their client is doing well.
+They help in many capacities, including, but not limited to, providing mental health services.
+Other help they may offer can include assistance with housing, referrals to other community organizations, aid in securing work, and ongoing case management to ensure their clients are doing well.

 - Typical Education: Master’s degree